Aerial view of part of the gardens, 1968.

 Brickworkers, Putton Brickworks, c1925.

-The museum details local history including Chickerell village, which is mentioned in the Domesday Book, and about its .
+The museum details local history including Chickerell village, which is mentioned in the Domesday Book, and about the fascinating history of this site from the Brickworks & Claypits of 1859 to the gardens of today..

 There is also a display about The Fleet lagoon, an unusual area of brackish water between Chesil Beach and the mainland.